MiSTer-devel/TRS-80_MiSTer/README.md

  * Note : if MT32-Pi is used, the RS232 circuit cannot be used for anything else.

 ## Notes:
- * The included BOOT.ROM has been modified to take advantage of a special interface for loading cassettes; original BASIC ROMs are also supported
- * Simulates Percom Doubler and TRS-80DD, but the upcoming JV3 decoding will be required to use DD disk images (disabled for now)
  * Even though sector write operations are supported, formatting of disks is not.
  * Prefer keyboard "TRS80" mapping for games, and reserve "PC" mapping for desktop apps.
 The latter may misbehave when several keys are pushed at the same time.

-## System80 improved keyin routine
+## System80
+If you use a System80 ROM
- * The included ROM contains Dick Smith System80 improved keyin routine at /12288 but it doesn't seem to work well (key repeat is too fast at higher clock speeds)
+ * Dick Smith System80 improved keyin routine at /12288 misbehave at higher clock speeds)
- * Refer to the System80 manual for details about this.

-## System80 Debugger in the ROM
- * The debugger can be loaded with "SYSTEM" then "/12710" at the prompt;
+ * The System80 debugger can be loaded with "SYSTEM" then "/12710" at the prompt;
  * Refer to the System80 manual for details about this.

 ## Technical: